Dotted Wolf Spider

 The dotted wolf spider looks quite similar to the better-known rabid wolf spider, which is in the same genus.
 You can distinguish the dotted wolf spider by its distinctive spotted pattern of dark spots on the yellowish-tan underside of the abdomen; and the (easier-to-see) solid brown stripe running down the midline of the abdomen, seen from above.
 Also, male dotted wolf spiders do not have black or especially dark brown first pair of legs, as male rabid wolf spiders do.

 Female wolf spiders have remarkable maternal instincts and are often seen carrying around their egg cases attached to their spinnerets.
-After the young spiders hatch, they ride around on their mother's abdomen until they are able to be independent.
+After the young spiders emerge, they ride around on their mother's abdomen until they are able to be independent.

 Learn more about this and other wolf spiders on their group page.